 4. The context

-Consider and document the events that occurred leading up to the incident.
-Ask:
+Document the events leading up to the incident.
+Ask questions such as:

 • What was the employee doing?